smXplorer/AlliGator/docs/source/alligator-version-history.rst

     - Bug Fixes
         + Fixed display glitches in Multi-ROIs Single-Pixel Analysis dialog window
         + Speed up of Phasor Information Display in Phasor Plot when shift-hovering over the Source Image with the mouse
-    - New Feature
+    - New Features
         + Replaced "Phasor Ratio Calculation" checkbox by "Phasor Ratio Type" radio buttons: Intensity-weighted or Amplitude-weighted

 -------------------
 0.60.1 (2022-08-04)
 -------------------

-    - Bug Fix
+    - Bug Fixes
         + Fixed bug that would not display the newly added file in the Batch Export Window

 -----------------